Bioconductor/BBS/Doc/Prepare-macOS-Big-Sur-HOWTO.md

 by R base package **tcltk**) so make sure to grab the former.

 If installing R release: download R from CRAN (e.g. from https://cloud.r-project.org/bin/macosx/).
-Pick up the 1st file.
 Make sure to pick the installer, not the source tarball, as the former contains Tcl/Tk libraries that will install in `/usr/local`.

 #### Download and install